gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 **Alex Digpal-Race** was involved in:
 - Scrum master: lead the scrum ceremonies, reviewed how sprints had gone.
 - Backend: created the server, models, food seeder and RESTful API used.
-- Frontend: created the search service, models, and contributed to search component logic, main page logic, stats page logic.
+- Frontend: created the search service, models, and contributed to search component logic, main page logic, stats page logic and message service.
 - DevOps: integrated project with docker.

 **Zain Kassam** : was involved in various aspects of this projects - especially in areas of his strengths.
 These include: